| STEVE MCCORMICK talks about "Lowlights and Footnotes" (Independent) Writing and recording an album at home with no assistance, other than

 completely avoid Americanisms, I can’t comprehend doing it

-I’d been listening to stuff like Vieux Farka Touré, Justin Adams and
+deliberately.
+IF ONLY SHE WERE LYING I’d been listening to stuff like Vieux Farka Touré, Justin Adams and

 Tinariwen quite a lot when I wrote the guitar part for this, and. although I’m